Strvstraja/sbecagoldotcom/sbecagoldotcom/src/content/blog/what-is-software-testing-beginner-guide.md

 2. **Practice manual testing** using free demo sites or open-source apps.
 3. **Learn bug reporting** – clear and helpful reports are gold.
 4. **Explore test case writing** – structured test steps with expected outcomes.
 5. **Try automation** once you're comfortable with the basics.
+(Note THERE IS NO AUTOMATION WITHOUT MANUAL TESTING)

 ## Final Thoughts

-Testing isn’t about pointing fingers—it’s about protecting quality.
+Testing isn’t about pointing fingers, that never works, it’s about protecting quality.
 Whether you're a curious beginner or aiming for a QA career, learning software testing will make you a better developer, teammate, or tech professional.

 More beginner-friendly guides are on the way.
 Stay tuned!